Charles Rennie Mackintosh mural

 What are you naturally curious about?
 The best way to grow a love for learning, which enhances your design work, is to focus your efforts on topics that you are interested in.
 Follow these threads, and let them be your inspiration.

 As you learn topics that you enjoy, you can deliver more of what makes you happy in your design work.
+(Design should make you happy!)
 These reflections in your work represent your interests and will allow your personality to shine through.

 Collaboration can be seen throughout Mackintosh’s work, especially with his wife Margaret.
 By starting the Four, and his lifelong partnership he had a person in his life to bounce ideas off of and enhance his work.